 Keep to the point

 The expected length of a CV for most occupations is 2 pages of A4 paper.
 There are a few exceptions to that rule, but two pages is the industry standard.
 It supplies the employer with just the right amount of information for them to make a decision.
 One page is clearly not enough, unless you’re using the Résumé format in the US.
-Three pages could be too long and drawn out, and unable to catch the attention of the manager.
+For all but senior roles, three pages could be too long and drawn out, and unable to catch the attention of the manager.

 When it comes to utilising those two pages of A4, you should look to keep everything to the point.
 Be brief and concise, and only supply as much relevant information as possible.
 The employer isn’t interested in your complete work history and every single skill you’ve ever picked up along the way.
 They are mainly concerned with what you have to offer them in terms of what is relevant to the role.